influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 {{% tab-content %}}
 ### Define data stream variables
-A common use case for variable assignments in Flux is creating variables for multiple filtered input data streams.
+A common use case for variable assignments in Flux is creating variables for one or more input data streams.

 ```js
 timeRange = -1h